etherCorps/sveltekit-og/README.md

 Please refer to [Satori’s documentation](https://github.com/vercel/satori#documentation) for a list of supported HTML and CSS features.

-By default, `@ethercorps/sveltekit-og` only has the 'Inter Latin' font included.
+By default, `@ethercorps/sveltekit-og` only has the 'Noto Sans' font included.
 If you need to use other fonts, you can pass them in the `fonts` option.

 ## Acknowledgements